Uncorking Queueing Bottlenecks with OpenTelemetry

 Abstract

-• Why distributed tracing is a requirement for successful operations with queues
+• Connecting the dots: Why distributed tracing is non-negotiable for event-driven systems.

 Speaker